sayad-dot/SilentVoice_BD/README.md

 ## 📋 Project Overview

 **SilentVoice_BD** is an open-source, full-stack platform for recognizing Bangla sign language from video.
-It combines a modern Java Spring Boot backend, Python AI (MediaPipe + LSTM), and a React frontend to enable video upload, automatic frame extraction, pose estimation, and accurate sign language translation.
+It combines a modern Java Spring Boot backend, Python AI (MediaPipe + Bi-LSTM), and a React frontend to enable video upload, automatic frame extraction, pose estimation, and accurate sign language translation.
 The project aims to make Bangla sign language accessible for education, communication, and research.

 ## ✨ Features